jekor/hesh/manual/manual.md

 :   Read a file as input to a process.
 This behaves the same as Bash's `<`.

+`<//`

+:   Read a String (or Text or strict ByteString) as input to a process.
+Note that this requires the program to be compiled with `-threaded` (the default if executed by `hesh` itself).

 All of these functions are available via the `Hesh` library (which is automatically imported for use in Hesh scripts), so you can also use them in your non-Hesh Haskell programs.[^sugar]

 Each output operator (`/>`, `!>`, `&>`) has an append version (`/>>`, `!>>`, `&>>`) that will append to the given output file instead of overwriting it (like bash's `>>`).